-Most loans through June were small: 66.8% of them were under $50,000.
-However, some loans were as much as $10 million.
-Though just 1.7% of loans were $1 million or more, these large loans accounted for 24.8% of total dollars distributed.
-The average loan size was $107,000.
+Most loans through August were small: 67% of them were under $50,000.
+However, 609 businesses received the maximum loan amount of $10 million.
+Though just 1.6% of loans were $1 million or more, these large loans accounted for 34% of total dollars distributed.
+The median loan size was $23,000 and the mean was $101,000.

-The July SBA overview report also compares industry distribution as a share of total loan dollars.
+The SBA overview report also compares industry distribution as a share of total loan dollars.
 At 12.9% of dollars distributed, healthcare and social assistance industries received the most, followed by professional, scientific, and technical services (12.7%), construction (12.4%), and manufacturing (10.3%).